 The respondent and 10 more men, all of them from Afghanistan, started their journey in Sturlic (Bosnia) and crossed the border to Croatia by foot.
-After three days of walking, they crossed Road no. 1 in Croatia and continued walking in a forest.
-In that forest, however, they where caught by Croatian officers.
+After three days of walking, they crossed Route 1 in Croatia and continued walking in a forest.
+In that forest, however, they were caught by Croatian officers.

 The officers frisked the men’s bodies, searching for their money and mobile phones.
 They took all money from the men (100 Euro in the case of the respondent) and broke their phones.